Skip to main content

 Eligibility: Dogs seen by the Cornell University Hospital for Animals (CUHA) who have been diagnosed with an oral squamous cell carcinoma are eligible.

 Compensation: All visits and procedures directly related to and during the study will be performed entirely free of charge to you.
 The drug will also be provided to you free of charge.
-Additionally, if your dog either completes the study or is withdrawn from study for progression of disease, the study will cover an additional $1000 worth of medical expenses related to standard of care therapy for your dog's SCC.
+Additionally, if your dog completes the study, the study will cover an additional $1000 worth of medical expenses related to standard of care therapy for your dog's SCC.

-Owner Responsibilities: We will ask you to bring your dog to the CUHA for follow up appointments on or around days 14, 30, 44, and 60.
-On days 14 and 44 we will conduct a physical exam and oral exam under light sedation.
-On days 30 and 60 we will do a physical exam and perform a full-body CT scan under general anesthesia to document response to treatment.
-Additionally we will take an additional biopsy of the tumor and aspirate a related lymph node.
+Owner Responsibilities: We will ask you to bring your dog to the CUHA for follow up appointments on or around days 14, 42, 70, 108, and 126 after enrollment.
+On days 14, 42, 70 and 108 we will conduct a physical and oral examination under light sedation.
+On day 126, we will do a physical exam and perform a full-body CT scan under general anesthesia to document response to treatment, obtain a tumor tissue sample and perform a fine-needle aspirate of the mandibular (under the jaw) lymph nodes for microscopic and genetic analyses.

-You are also committing to give the medicine by mouth once daily.
+Finally, you are committing to give the medicine by mouth once daily.
 This medication is considered chemotherapy and safety instructions will be relayed to you.
 We will also ask you to complete a brief questionnaire about your dog's health once a week (either over the phone or in person at the visits).

 Principal Investigator: Santiago Peralta, DVM, AVDC, FF-AVDC-OMFS